arnaud-m/acpss2017/README.md

 Copyright (c) 2017, Université Nice Sophia Antipolis All rights reserved.

 #### Website based on the Project Zeppelin

-[https://github.com/gdg-x/zeppelin/](Project Zeppelin) allows you to setup awesome GDG DevFest site in 5 minutes.
+[Project Zeppelin](https://github.com/gdg-x/zeppelin/) allows you to setup awesome GDG DevFest site in 5 minutes.

 Project is built on top of [Jekyll](http://jekyllrb.com/) - simple, blog-aware, static site generator.
 Jekyll also happens to be the engine behind GitHub Pages, which means you can use Jekyll to host your website from GitHub’s servers for free.
 [Learn more about Jekyll](http://jekyllrb.com/).